apache/spark/docs/running-on-yarn.md

   <td><code>spark.yarn.am.port</code></td>
   <td>(random)</td>
   <td>
     Port for the YARN Application Master to listen on.
-This is used for communicating with the executors.
+In yarn client mode, this is used to communicate between the spark driver running on a gateway and the application master running on yarn.
+In yarn cluster mode, this is used for the dynamic executor feature, where it handles the kill from the scheduler backend.
   </td>
 </tr>
 <tr>